gponte7/github-blog/README.md

 ## About the Project

-A blog that joins all issues of a repository from a github account.
+A blog that joins all repository's issues from a github account.
 ## Backend

 Github Blog uses the Github API to get the informations from the account and from the repository with Axios.